 The same can be said about the effects of sugar on the brain.
 In the case of sugar, however, the effects are marked by a high risk of long term mental illness like depression rather than a brief yet dangerous, drug-induced high.

 Depression is at epidemic proportions in our modern society.
 Even children are not immune with some estimates putting 1 in every 8 teenagers as clinically depressed.

 What’s more, major depression is projected to become the #2 disability in the United States by 2020 with 1/4 of the population suffering its devastating impact sometime during their lives.

 Are Antidepressant Drugs the Answer?

 When the sobering diagnosis of depression is given, the typical remedy given by doctors is a script for antidepressant drugs.

-According to Nora Gedgaudas, author of Primal Body Primal Mind and a speaker at the Wise Traditions 2010 Conference, however, antidepressant drugs only have about a 13% effectiveness rate, just slightly better than a placebo.
+According to Nora Gedgaudas, author of Primal Body Primal Mind, antidepressant drugs only have about a 13% effectiveness rate, just slightly better than a placebo.